-- Identify and assess a child's SEND as early as possible - Enable each child to have access to the whole curriculum - Plan for differentiation by matching work to the child's ability - Build the self-esteem of each child - Ensure that a positive partnership between child, parents and teachers is established so that opinions and information can be exchanged freely - Give a continuity of provision throughout the school
+- Identify and assess a child's SEND as early as possible - Enable each child to have access to the whole curriculum - Plan for differentiation by matching work to the child's ability - Build the self-esteem of each child - Ensure that a positive partnership between child, parents and teachers is established so that opinions and information can be exchanged freely - Give a continuity of provision throughout the school - Liaise effectively with external support services e.g. social services, educational psychologists, outreach teams, etc.

-- Liaise effectively with external support services eg social services, Ed Psych - Maintain a constant approach to record keeping, to inform assessment, improve practice and review provision. - Inform parents of any developments regarding health and general well-being of a child with SEND these developments may be noticed through daily interactions with the child or they may come straight to the school's notice from a parent or an outside agency - Plan and deliver INSET in consultation with the SENDCo appropriate to the needs of the staff to ensure best support / provision for the child/ren - Allocate budget and personal spending plans for SEND children - Provision mapping and timetabling, in consultation with the SENDCo and SLT to ensure provision matches needs - Reporting regularly to Governors on SEND within the school - Liaise with the Education Welfare Officer - Ensuring staff are given appropriate time to liaise with the SENDCo and outside agencies
+- Maintain accurate record keeping to inform assessment, improve practice and review provision. - Inform parents of any developments regarding health and general well-being of a child with SEND these developments may be observed through daily interactions with the child, or they may come to the school's notice from a parent or an outside agency - Plan and deliver relevant INSET training in consultation with the SENDCo to ensure that staff have up-to-date knowledge of SEND and can effectively support all learners - Allocate budget and personal spending plans for SEND children - Maintain accurate provision maps and timetables, in consultation with the SENDCo and SLT to ensure provision matches needs - Reporting regularly to Governors on SEND within the school - Liaise with the Education Welfare Officer - Ensuring staff are given time to liaise with the SENDCo and outside agencies as appropriate

-The SENDCo and Inclusion Lead, Miss Katie McCombe, has responsibility for:
+The SENDCo and Inclusion Lead, Mr Tom Jacob, has responsibility for:

-- Ensuring provision is coordinated - Using assessment data/working with the assessment leader to identify groups or individuals' academic needs - Using assessment and other data/working with the assessment leader to identify individual holistic needs (behavioral needs, social and emotional needs) - Being part of the half termly Pupil Progress meetings with teachers and SLT to ensure that early identification and provision is effectively planned for - Organizing multi-professional meetings with outside specialists to coordinate high quality support - Delivering staff training to cascade knowledge and expertise on a range of SEND issues and conditions - Discussing teaching strategies and methods with staff - Setting up, monitoring and reviewing children that are receiving intervention and additional support - Writing Individual Education Plans (IEP) with the class teacher, and sharing and reviewing these with parents at least once each term and planning for the next term - Ensuring SEND data and individual records are up to date - Supporting individual or small groups of children - Purchasing and allocating resources to support children's learning - Maintaining a resource bank and advising teachers on what might be useful - Liaising with school staff and parents to ensure consistent approaches - Contributing to the Strategic Development Plan
+- Ensuring provision is coordinated - Using assessment data and working with the assessment leader to identify groups or individuals' academic needs - Using assessment and other data to identify individual holistic needs (behavioral needs, social and emotional needs) in collaboration with other staff working with the pupil and in discussion with parents and carers - Being part of the half termly Pupil Progress meetings with teachers and SLT to ensure that early identification and provision is effectively planned for - Organizing multi-professional meetings with outside specialists to coordinate high quality support - Delivering staff training to share knowledge and expertise on a range of SEND issues and conditions with the wider team - Discussing teaching strategies and methods with staff - Setting up, monitoring and reviewing children that are receiving intervention and additional support - Overseeing Individual Education Plans (IEP) with the class teacher, and sharing and reviewing these with parents and carers at least once each term (including planning for the next term) - Ensuring SEND data and individual records are up to date - Supporting individual or small groups of children - Purchasing and allocating resources to support children's learning - Maintaining a resource bank and advising teachers on what might be useful - Liaising with school staff and parents to ensure consistent approaches - Contributing to the Strategic Development Plan - Contributing to the Head Teacher's report to Governors on the success of the Inclusion policy

-- Contributing to the Head Teacher's report to Governors on the success of the Inclusion policy - Ensuring that parents are involved in supporting their child's learning and are kept informed about the support their child is getting. - Liaising with potential next providers of education to ensure a smooth transition is planned - Attending regular network meetings to ensure that SEND is up to date with all national and borough-wide changes.
+- Ensuring that parents are involved in supporting their child's learning and are kept informed about the support their child is getting. - Liaising with potential next providers of education to ensure a smooth transition is planned - Attending regular network meetings to ensure that SEND is up to date with all national and borough-wide changes.

-Miss McCombe can be contacted via the school office on 0203 608 2080 or by email katie.mccombe@thomsonhouseschool.org.
-Miss Katie McCombe is in school fulltime, teaching Monday-Tuesday and out of class Wednesday-Friday.
+Mr Jacob can be contacted via the school office on 0203 608 2080 or by email tom.jacob@thomsonhouseschool.org .
+Mr Jacob is in school Tuesday-Thursday.

-Day to day responsibility for meeting the individual needs of a child lies with the Class Teacher.
+Day-to-day responsibility for meeting the individual needs of a child lies with the Class Teacher.